aws-solutions/media-exchange-on-aws/docs/faqs.md

 ### Can I remove an asset that I have shared?

-Yes, you can cancel the transfer and remove the assets whenever you want.
-However, if the recipients have made a copy, MediaExchangeOnAWS can not remove those copies.
+Yes, you can cancel the transfer and remove the files whenever you want.
+However, if the recipients have made a copy, Media Exchange on AWS does not have control over those.

 ## Pricing

-### How much does it cost to transfer assets using Media Exchange On AWS?
+### How much does it cost to transfer files using Media Exchange on AWS?

-There is no additional charge for AWS Batch.
-You pay for AWS resources (e.g. S3, AWS EC2 etc.) you create to store and move your assets.
+There is no additional charge for using Media Exchange on AWS.
+You pay for underlying AWS resources (e.g. S3,  EC2 etc.) you create to store and move your files.
+It is pay-as-you-go and there are no servers to manage.

-### What should I expect in AWS charges for transferring assets?
+### What should I expect in AWS charges for transferring files?

-There is are no data transfer fees if the assets are moving bucket to bucket within the same region.
-The primary cost of using MediaExchangeOnAWS is the s3 storage fees associated with keeping the assets in the temporary storage area in MediaExchangeOnAWS bucket.
-In addition there are S3 charges for the GET and PUT API calls and AWS Key Management service costs.
-In default setting, it is less than `$0.01/GB` in the same region.
-If you use workflow automation that optimizes the duration in the temporary storage, the costs can be as low as for `$0.001/GB` in the same region.
+There is are no data transfer fees if the files are transferred within the same region.
+The main operational expense of using Media Exchange on AWS is the s3 storage fees associated with keeping the files in the temporary storage bucket.
+You can reduce the storage fees by configuring a shorter duration.
+And also by deleting the files from the temporary storage area after they have been copied over by the subscriber.

+In addition to storage, there are S3 charges for the GET and PUT API calls and for key management in AWS KMS.
+Standard data transfer charges apply when transferred to another region or over internet.

 ### What should I expect to pay in data transfer charges?

-There are no data transfer charges for moving the assets into MediaExchangeOnAWS bucket.
+There are no data transfer charges for moving the files into Media Exchange on AWS bucket.
 There are no data transfer fees when transferring to other buckets within the same region.
 If you are delivering to buckets in another region, standard AWS cross region transfer fees apply.
-Likewise, if you are moving assets to data centers, standard AWS data transfer fees apply based on transport mechanism (direct connect vs internet).
+Likewise, if you are moving files to your data center, standard AWS data transfer fees apply based on transport mechanism (direct connect vs internet).

-### How does it compare to ``<ABC>`` file transfer service?
+### How does Media Exchange on AWS compare to my (custom / 3rd party) file transfer service?

+It is a simple, secure and easy to operate.
 In terms of pricing, there are no licensing fees.
-Moreover, there are no servers to manage.
-You only pay for the charges incurred for the underlying AWS services, which could net in `1/100th` of the cost in comparable setting.
+There are no servers to manage.
+You only pay for the charges incurred for the underlying AWS services, which could potentially net in `1/100th` of the cost in comparable setting.

 ## Scalability and Performance

-### How many transfers can be done in MediaExchangeOnAWS?
+### How many transfers can be done in Media Exchange on AWS?

-MediaExchangeOnAWS can support hundreds of concurrent transfers.
+Media Exchange on AWS supports hundreds of concurrent transfers.

-### I am can transfer `xxx GB` in `yyy hours` with my ``<ABC>`` file transfer service.
-How does MediaExchangeOnAWS compare?
+### I am transferring hundreds of GBs with my file transfer service.
+How does Media Exchange on AWS compare?

-There is virtually unlimited bandwidth between S3 buckets.
+There is very high bandwidth between S3 buckets.
 You can expect `100GB/s` transfer speed in the same region if you are using the included MediaSync utility.
-Cross region transfers can go almost as fast.
-That is moving `1PB` of assets in about `3` hours.
-This is for a single transfer.
-You can run many such transfers at the same time.

-### Can I track my spending on a specific transfer so that it can be charged back to my customer?
+Cross region transfers take advantage of AWS managed network connectivity.

 ## Quality

-### How does MediaExchangeOnAWS ensures that the assets are delivered with source quality and there are no data loss in the process?
+### How does Media Exchange on AWS ensures that the files are delivered with source quality and there are no data loss in the process?

 The underlying transport, S3, is designed to provide 99.999999999% durability of objects over a given year.
 This durability level corresponds to an average annual expected loss of 0.000000001% of objects.
-For example, if you transfer 10,000,000 objects with MediaExchangeOnAWS, you can on average expect to incur a loss of a single object once every 10,000 years.
+For example, if you transfer 10,000,000 objects with Media Exchange on AWS, you can on average expect to incur a loss of a single object once every 10,000 years.

 In addition, it calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data.
 This is available and enabled by default on AWS SDK(s) and command line interfaces.
 Most 3rd party tools, that use AWS SDK, takes advantage of this automatically.